 Keep a deodorant handy if you are unsure about how you smell in the morning without a shower.
 Being unsure in itself is a hindrance to your day’s productivity.

 Do not start your morning dehydrated.
 Water will help you freshen up quickly and will also help your metabolism.

 3) Put some music to time yourself

 To kick-start your day, you need some music to groove to.
 Your body will adjust to the beats and you can time yourself accordingly to the music.
 Recommended morning music is usually something that has a proper beat.

 You need to feel excited for the day and hence mellow songs might not work for you right in the morning.
 Buy yourself some good speakers and let the music take control of your anxieties.
-You can even get shower head with a speaker built in.
+You can even get a shower head with a speaker built-in.

 Assign yourself a fixed time for stretching out – Do not do it beyond 10 minutes.
 It is important to feel rejuvenated when you start off your day.
 This would also help you be regular with your bowels if you have constipation problems.

 5) Brush your teeth

 Brushing and flossing will help you feel hygienic for the rest of the day.